-A second phase to the gallery's redevelopment has started to tell the story of town after 1700.
+A second phase to the gallery's redevelopment is almost finished telling the story of town after 1700.
 The new welcome space is the first impression for our visitors as they enter the Museum from reception, designed to help visitors find their way around the galleries and discover what’s on.
 We have been asking our visitors and local people for their views in a series of pop-up displays throughout 2018.
 Our blog has more information about creating the new gallery.
-The welcome space was ready for February half term and the new post-1700 displays will be completed in early 2019.
+The welcome space was ready for February half term and the new post-1700 displays will be completed by spring 2019.

 So much to learn about the area.
 There is a reproduction of the Reading Abbey in its heyday and lots of artefacts to see and learn about.Reading Museum visitor